You are now in the main content area

 To receive event reminders, make sure your Calendar window is open.

 You can view two time zones in Google Calendar.
-To add another time zone to your calendar view, click Settings.
+To add another time zone to your calendar view, select Settings.
 On the General tab, under Your current time zone, select another time zone in the Additional time zone list.

 Within Google Calendar, you can set your working hours and where you will be working from.
 Enabling both these features will allow anybody with at least free/busy visibility into your calendar to be able to see your availability and the locations you have indicated.